Back to Logs

 Step 5: The Implementation

-1. Screenshot: Use Puppeteer to hit a local URL (like /api/og?format=insta) and save the 1080x1080 card.
+1. Screenshot: Puppeteer hits a local URL and captures the card.

-2. Upload: Send that image to Cloudinary.
+2. Upload: Push to Cloudinary.

 ---